 After the main title, the subtitle comes in and secures the readership if the main title isn’t enough.
 A subtitle gives a little more in-depth information about what the EBook is about, and this is where you make your promise clear.
 This is where you explain what you are going to give the reader if they open your EBook.
 Examples of subtitles are: “A fully comprehensive list of strategies to gluing on fake eyelashes” or “Extensive marketing plans that fill gaps between larger projects” or “How-to make the perfect Eye Catching Title for Your EBook”.

 This is where you can use that really specific area of expertise you have to reel a reader in.
 Most people who write an EBook do so because they have experience, a method or some other idea that hasn’t been done that way before.
 Pull out your original outline and notes for your EBook cover design before you began writing it.
 Why did you write this EBook in the first place?
 What gap were you trying to fill in the area you wrote in?
 That is what your subtitle is.
 The main title grabs readers; the subtitle gets specific for them.
 Subtitles are where you can take all those words you wanted to use to make a long, complicated title and use them.
-Your subtitle can be relatively longer than your main title, since you do want to get your promise to readers out there, but still try to keep it simple and concise.
-Use the same rules for a main title: it should still flow, be easy to read and not have a lot of complicated wording.
+Your subtitle can be relatively longer than your main title since you do want to get your promise to readers out there, but still try to keep it simple and concise.
+Use the same rules for the main title: it should still flow, be easy to read and not have a lot of complicated wording.
 The title drew your readers in, so don’t pull a 180 and change the subtitle drastically from the main title.
 All the titles should make a reader confident that they can gain more knowledge from your EBook without needing a major college degree in the subject matter.

 EBook cover design can be an area where it is easy to get carried away with sometimes.
 Since you have no limits to bright colors, interesting fonts and tons of pictures to choose from its hard not to include as much as you possibly can.
 However, readers can be overwhelmed with all the output coming at them, and you can scare off quite a few readers by having too much clutter.
 How do you get your title to stand out in your design?
-Font, placement, color and sizing all play a factor in getting your title to pop out from the screen.
+Font, placement, color, and size all play a factor in getting your title to pop out from the screen.

 Ebook Cover Design: Font

-Font is fun to play with for most EBook cover designs.
+Fonta are fun to play with for most EBook cover designs.
 There are literally thousands of fonts to choose from, but stick with these few tips to capture your audience.
 Or don’t, this is your EBook.
 But really, these tips will help you out quite a bit.

 First, pick an easy to read font for your Ebook cover design.
 Fonts that have subtle lines across the tops and bottoms of the letters, such as Times New Roman or Cambria, guide readers subconsciously.
 The lines distinguish the words from the background and allow the eye to follow the words with ease.
 Bubbled or curved letters are actually harder to follow, and don’t guide the reader to the next word.
 It’s easier for the reader to get lost in the background and not finish reading your title at all.
 Pick a font with lines to keep your audience reading, which is the whole point of the title anyways.
-Don’t use the same font as you do inside your EBook; get a little creative with the title and Eebook cover design.
+Don’t use the same font as you do inside your EBook; get a little creative with the title and Ebook cover design.
 Just keep it easy to read.

 Photo via Stepto & Son

 Second, don’t go too crazy with lettering.
 Creative is great, but crazy is bad.
 Cursive or gothic style fonts look neat, but it can be difficult to discern what the title actually says sometimes with all extra loops and twists.
-If you do choose to have a cursive or gothic style font, make the most fancy letter the first one and pick a corresponding, easier to read font for the rest of the words.
+If you do choose to have a cursive or gothic style font, make the fanciest letter the first one and pick a corresponding, easier to read font for the rest of the words.
 Then you get your style choice, but the reader is still able to discern what the entire title is saying.
 You can give your ebook cover design your own creative touch while still keeping it easy to read.

 Feel free to make your main title large and fancy, but still easy to read, and then have a different correlating font for your subtitle.
 There’s plenty of room to go a little wild and be creative, just be sure it is legible.